-CHDV 295 Directed Study in Child Development (1, 2, 3)
+CHDV 295 Directed Study in Child Development (1, 2, 3) 3, 6, or 9 hours laboratory

-Prerequisite: Approval of project or research by department chairperson/ director Note: May be taken 4 times for a maximum of 6 units
+Prerequisite: Approval of project or research by department chairperson/ director Transfer acceptability: CSU

 Independent study for students who have demonstrated skills and/or proficiencies in child development subjects and have the initiative to work independently on projects or research outside the context of regularly scheduled classes.
 Students will work under the personal supervision of an instructor.